-5 Mistakes to Avoid Making When Polishing Granite
+The Most Common Mistakes When Polishing Granite

 Natural-stone surfaces always look better after they have been polished.
 In the case of granite, this is a stone that practically demands a polished finish when installed as countertops, vertical panels, and decorative back splashes.
 Polishing granite can be accomplished on a do-it-yourself basis as long as the following mistakes are avoided.